GET IN TOUCH

 How long does a Kansas tax lien remain valid before it becomes a dormant judgment?

-A Kansas tax lien typically stays valid for ten years from the date it is docketed in court.
+A Kansas tax lien typically stays valid for ten years from the date it is docketed in the district court.
 If no execution or collection effort occurs during that time, it may become a dormant judgment.
-The Department of Revenue can later revive it to collect any remaining balance, including paying interest, until the full amount is satisfied and released.
+KDOR can later revive it to collect any remaining balance, including accrued interest, until the full amount is satisfied and released.

-Can I sell my property or a lease covered by a Kansas tax lien?
+Can I sell my property covered by a Kansas tax lien?

-Yes, you can sell your property or enter into such a lease, but the lien must be satisfied before ownership transfers.
-As a purchaser of real estate, mineral rights, or oil interests, you must confirm that all taxes are fully paid.
+Yes, you can sell your property, but the lien must be satisfied before ownership transfers.
+As a purchaser of real estate or mineral rights, you must confirm that all taxes are fully paid before the transaction closes.
 Proceeds from the sale are first applied to lien satisfaction before any remaining funds are released to the seller.

 How can I remove a Kansas tax lien after I have paid it?

-Once your full balance is paid, the Department of Revenue files a satisfaction judgment with the district court in that county.
-This process confirms that such a warrant has been settled and officially clears the lien.
-The court then updates its records, ensuring your property and assets are free from future enforcement or legal restrictions.
+Once your full balance is paid, KDOR coordinates the filing of a satisfaction of judgment with the district court in the county where the lien was recorded.
+This confirms that the warrant has been settled and officially clears the lien from the public record.
+The court then updates its records, ensuring your real property is free from further enforcement or legal restrictions.
+If you are exploring options before paying in full, learn more about the Kansas tax payment plan as a potential path to resolution.